CloudEric/dnsvpn-cloudformation/README.md

           - Update the OS.
 		  - Run the cnf-init config set.
 The config set contains all of the software configuration.
 		       - Mount the EBS volume.
-		       - Generate the CA key if you don't specify an EBS snapsot.
+		       - Generate the CA key if you don't specify an EBS snapshot.
-		       - Run the docker containters Pi-hole, OpenVPN, and Watchtower.
+		       - Run the docker containers Pi-hole, OpenVPN, and Watchtower.
 		       - Generate a client key if you don't specify an EBS snapshot.
 		       - Copy logs and the client key to the S3 bucket.

 <a name="Parameters"></a>
 #### Parameters